bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/a/ApparentPower_1n4$pozW90Wu_Sinh6vpNI/Documentation.md

-The apparent power of the equipment
+The apparent power of the equipment.